jpleasu/gramma/README.md

 Gramma is a probabilistic programming language for grammar based fuzzing.

 # Overview
-Expressions in Gramma are probabilistc programs with string value.
-They are written in GLF, an extensible syntax for formal language description that resembles Backus-Naur form (BNF).
+Expressions in Gramma are probabilistic programs with string value.
+They are written in GLF, an extensible syntax for formal language description that resembles extend Backus-Naur form (EBNF).
+Gramma is like a parser generator, but instead of generating a parser from a grammar, Gramma generates a (parameterized) fuzzer from a grammar.

-GLF is extended with custom functions implemented in extensions of the base `GrammaGrammar` class.

 A typical application of Gramma in fuzzing would be as follows:

-1. Create a grammar based on the input grammar for the application under test.
+1. Create a GLF grammar based on the input grammar for the application under test.
 2. Feed the instrumented application samples and compute a measure of interest for each.
 3. Tweak numerical parameters of the grammar and/or use previous samples as